How To Split Strings In C++ - C++ Programming Tutorial

 Use std::getline function to split string

-A getline function is a standard library function of C++ used to read the string from an input stream and put them into the vector string until delimiter characters are found.
-We can use std::getline function by importing the <string> header file.
+A getline function is a built-in function in C++ that is employed to input a string from a stream and store it in a string vector until specific delimiter characters are encountered.
+To utilize the std::getline function, it is necessary to include the <string> header file.

 Syntax